Travis Johnson, DDS

 I grew up on National Wildlife Refuges in Nevada, Colorado, Oregon, and California.
 I moved to the Olympic Peninsula, Port Angeles specifically, in 2006 and moved the short distance to Sequim in 2015.

 My wife Kristen was a Navy brat as a kid, living abroad for many of her childhood years.
 We have known each other since our senior year in high school, and were wildland firefighters during our college summers, which was a great way to help pay for tuition, books, and expenses.
-She was recently the marketing coordinator for the Boys & Girls Clubs of the Olympic Peninsula and spent some time as a portrait photographer.
+She worked for Cisco Systems in the California bay area as an IT Ananlyst and Project Manager, was the marketing coordinator for the Boys & Girls Clubs of the Olympic Peninsula for a while and spent some time as a portrait photographer.

-My oldest daughter Kariya is an eighth grader at Sequim Middle School.
-She enjoys soccer, running with the school track team, and musical theater.
-You can usually see her in school and community productions.
+My oldest daughter Kariya junior at Sequim High School.
+She enjoys soccer, strength training, and choir.
+You may have seen her in school and community productions.
 She also loves to draw.
-My youngest daughter Taryn is in sixth grade at Sequim Middle School.
-Like her sister, she enjoys soccer, running, and musical theater, but she also loves to play basketball and play the fiddle.
+My youngest daughter Taryn is a freshman at Sequim High School.
+Like her sister, she enjoys soccer, strength training, and choir, but she also loves to play basketball and ride her scooter.
 We also have several furry and feathered friends that run around our small family farm.
 We currently have cows, goats, chickens, ducks, and two dogs.

 When I’m not at work, I can usually be found working on the farm, feeding cows and goats, and working with the tractor.
 I also spend a lot of time supporting my children in sports and theater performances.